learn-co-students/crud-with-validations-lab-london-web-career-031119/README.md

 Use the `resource` generator, **not** the `scaffold` generator

-1. Define a model with validations for `Song`
+1. Define a model with validations for `Song`.

-2. Define all RESTful routes for songs
+2. Define all RESTful routes for songs.

 3. Render the list of songs in an HTML table.